- Aggie Health & Wellness Center

 Single Student Apartments

-Campus apartments offer students more than just affordable housing.
-Campus apartments offer a unique college atmosphere where neighbors share similar goals and together form an academic community unlike any found off campus.
+Campus apartments offer students more than just affordable housing; they offer a unique college atmosphere where neighbors share similar goals and together form an academic community unlike any found off campus.
 Available for second-year to graduate students, on-campus apartments have the benefits of on-site staff, prompt maintenance and amenities such as a computer lab and laundromat.
-Efficiencies, one, two and four bedroom options are available and include living rooms and kitchens.
+Living Communities (LCs) similar to 1st year LLCs are available for upperclassmen based on thematic interests.
+Efficiencies, one-, two- and four-bedroom options are available and include living rooms and kitchens.
 Apartments are fully furnished and the semester rate includes utilities, cable TV and internet connectivity.
 Campus apartments feature a select number of co-ed housing options, where students may share other student(s) of any gender identity.

 Student Family Housing